Accueil » Tips » 5 natural remedies to relieve a sluggish bowel

 3. Exercise every day

-Physical activity such as swimming promotes healthy bowel transit
+Exercise such as swimming helps promote healthy bowel transit

-Don’t worry, you don’t need to do a 90-minute session every day to stimulate your intestines.
-However, moving regularly during the day activates peristaltic movements and contributes to good bowel transit.
+Don’t worry, you don’t need to do a 1.5-hour session every day to stimulate your intestines.
+However, moving regularly throughout the day activates peristaltic movements and helps promote healthy bowel function.

-And if you suffer from bloating or stomach aches, certain yoga poses like the deep squat or the wind-relieving pose can stimulate digestion and help release trapped gas.
+And if you suffer from bloating or stomach pain, certain yoga poses like the deep squat or the wind-release pose can stimulate digestion and free you from trapped gas.

 4. Practice abdominal massage